 Painting a wooden frame with sanding

-3. Lightly sand the frame with 150-grit sandpaper, or if the frame is already varnished, 80-grit sandpaper.
+- Lightly sand the frame with 150-grit sandpaper, or if the frame is already varnished, 80-grit sandpaper.
 Remember, you’re just roughing up the wood for painting.
-If you don’t add the primer or undercoat – the primer goes on bare wood, whereas undercoats go on wood with a finish – won’t stick to it.
+If you don’t add the primer or undercoat, the primer goes bare wood, whereas undercoats go on wood with a finish that won’t stick to it.

 Painting a wooden frame without sanding

 Some people find sanding a hassle.
-You can paint a finished bed frame without having to sand it first, as long as you prepare the frame in other ways.
+You can paint a finished bed frame without having to sand it first, as long as you prepare it in other ways.
 If you don’t feel like doing any major prep work, you can use chalk paint and follow the steps below:

-1. Clean the frame.
-You don’t have to strip off any old paint, varnish, or anything, but you should clean the frame before you can get on with the painting.
+- Clean the frame.
+You don’t have to strip off any old paint, varnish, or anything, but you should clean the frame before finishing the painting.

-If your bed frame is in good condition, you can prepare it with a deglosser instead of sanding it.
+If your bed frame is in good condition, prepare it with a deglosser instead of sanding it.
 A deglosser, also known as ‘liquid sandpaper, is a chemical solution that removes the layer of gloss from a furniture item so you can start painting it.
 However, if there are any dents or holes in the frame, it’s better to sand down the frame and repair it than get some deglosser.
-If the frame is flat, not shiny, and you’re not going to paint it a drastically different colour, you can skip the sanding, priming, and deglossing and get on with the painting.
+If the frame is flat, not shiny, and you won’t paint it a drastically different colour, you can skip the sanding, priming, and deglossing and get on with the painting.

 Mistakes to avoid when painting a bed frame